 This is the most important assumption in the NAV.
 After all, a REIT is a collection of real estate assets – adding them up should give investors a good first step in understanding the overall REIT value.

-- When the information is available (usually it isn’t), use distinct cap rates and NOIs for each region, property type, or even by individual properties.
+- When the information is available (usually, it isn’t), use distinct cap rates and NOI for each region, property type, or even individual properties.

 Step 2: Adjust NOI down to reflect ongoing “maintenance” required capex.

-However, ignoring the recurring cost of capex will overstate the valuation so a proper NAV valuation must reduce the NOI down for expectation for required annual capital expenditures.
+However, ignoring the recurring cost of capex will overstate the valuation, so a proper NAV valuation must reduce the NOI down to the expectation for required annual capital expenditures.

 Step 3: Value the FMV of income that isn’t included in NOI

-Income streams not included in NOI like management fees, affiliate and JV Income also create value and should be included in the NAV valuation.
+Income streams not included in NOI, like management fees, affiliates and JV Income, also create value and should be included in the NAV valuation.

 Step 4: Adjust the value down to reflect corporate overhead